 Welcome Educators!
 The City Nature Challenge (CNC) is a great way to explore life science concepts, apply science skills in the field, and connect students with a global community of biodiversity observers.
 Here you can access the international education toolkit and find free local resources to prepare your students to participate in the Boston Area CNC.

-Follow the tips in these guides to take pictures of plants, animals and insects that have the best chance of being identified.
-Download to use the guide on your mobile device or print and take with you!
+Follow the tips in these guides to take pictures of plants, animals, and insects that have the best chance of being identified.
+Download to use the guide on your mobile device or print and take it with you!

 Read this educator guide for tips for facilitating, managing, and supporting student outdoor learning and exploration in schoolyards, nearby park, or other green space.
 View Guide